+Organizing Authority

-Organizing Authority American Yacht Club
+American Yacht Club

-1. RULES
+1.0 RULES

 - 1.1.
-The regatta will be governed by; - the rules as defined in The Racing Rules of Sailing (RRS), - the IRC rules, Parts A, B, and C for the IRC Division, - the current PHRF Regulations as administered by the YRA of Long Island Sound (YRALIS) for the PHRF Division, - the minimum Equipment Recommendations of the YRALIS (Category C) for all classes, except as any of these are changed by this Notice of Race or by the Sailing Instructions. - 1.2.
-The crew number or crew weight limitation specified in a boat's IRC, PHRF or One Design certificate or applicable class rule shall not be exceeded, except that one additional crew member less than age 14 shall not be counted against the crew number or weight limitation.
-Entrants who intend to carry an additional crew member less than age 14 shall so indicate by email to aycrc@americanyc.org 1800 on Wednesday September 22, 2010. - 1.3.
-Paragraph 21.1.5 (d) of the IRC Rule is amended to allow a boat to carry additional sails (including one extra spinnaker) in the event that the race committee announces its intention to post a distance race, as per SI 8.9.
-If the distance race is not sailed as anticipated, none of additional sails may be used.
-After the distance race is sailed, the additional sails and the spinnaker shall be removed for the remainder of the series."
+The regatta will be governed by the rules as defined in: - The Racing Rules of Sailing (RRS) - The IRC Rules, Parts 1, 2, and 3 - For the PHRF division, the current PHRF Regulations, as administered by the YRA of Long Island Sound (YRALIS) - For one-design classes, applicable class association rules - ISAF Regulation 22 as it applies to class rules - The Minimum Equipment Recommendations of the YRALIS (Category C)

+Except as any of these are changed by the Notice of Race or by the Sailing Instructions.

+- 1.2.
+The crew number or crew weight limitation specified in a boat's IRC, PHRF or One Design certificate or applicable class rule shall not be exceeded, except that IRC Rule 22.4.2 will not be enforced and one additional crew member less than age 14 shall not be counted against the crew number or weight limitation.
+Entrants who intend to carry an additional crew member less than age 14 shall so indicate by email to aycrc@americanyc.org by 1800 hours Friday April 26, 2013. - 1.3.
+Paragraph 21.1.5(d) of the IRC Rule is amended to allow a boat to carry additional sails (including one additional spinnaker) in anticipation of distance races.
+If distance races are not sailed as anticipated, none of the additional sails may be used. - 1.4 Rule 51 is changed to allow the use of a canting keel - 1.5 Rule 52 is changed to allow the use of stored power for the mechanism to cant the keel.

-2. NOTICES TO COMPETITORS
+2.0 NOTICES TO COMPETITORS

 2.1.
-Notices, including notices that may amend the Notice of Regatta or the Sailing Instructions, will be posted on http://yachtscoring.com/emenu.cfm?eID=347 and on the official race committee notice board on the Club front patio no later than 2000 on the day before a change will take effect.
-Notices will also be broadcast on the Course VHF channel at 0930 on each race day.
+Notices, including notices that may amend the Notice of Regatta or the Sailing Instructions, will be posted on http://yachtscoring.com/emenu.cfm?eID=779 and on the official race committee notice board on the Club front patio.
+New notices will also be broadcast on the Course VHF channel at 0930 on each race day.